IBM/sms-analysis-with-wks/README.md

 Create the following services:

 * [**Watson Natural Language Understanding**](https://console.bluemix.net/catalog/services/natural-language-understanding)
-Note : Keep api url handy
-e.g. If you create instance in Washington DC then url will be like https://gateway-wdc.watsonplatform.net/natural-language-understanding/api
 * [**Watson Knowledge Studio**](https://console.bluemix.net/catalog/services/knowledge-studio)

+> NOTE: Keep the Natural Language Understanding's API URL handy, you'll need it later.
+For example if you create your service in the Washington DC region then the URL will be: https://gateway-wdc.watsonplatform.net/natural-language-understanding/api

 > NOTE: It is recommended that you name your NLU service `sms-nlu-service`.
 This will eliminate some steps if you eventually decide to deploy your app to the IBM Cloud.